wxin4/ASP_Challenge_CSE579_Final/README.md

 # How To Run

-## how to run the codes and the command lines and outputs of all the instances we had tested on with our codes:
 ### First, get to the place where you downloaded this folder.
 ### Second, use the following command lines to test each of those.
 main instance we used to test (4 by 4 grid, 2 robots, 2 pickingstations, 5 shelves, 3 products, 5 orders)